-Which means that they will not stop short in letting you know subtly or not-so-subtly, that their last word is the golden word, whatever that may be.
-They will even go as far to tell you what to feel and how to feel.
+This means that they will not stop short in letting you know subtly or not-so-subtly, that their last word is the golden word, whatever that may be.
+They will even go as far as to tell you what to feel and how to feel.

 Consequently, as someone who never got a chance to access what they truly feel, you’ll always display the tendency to keep others’ convenience above your own, to consider their feelings more than what you’re experiencing.

 5. You find emotional boundaries difficult to acknowledge and hold.

 Having grown up with a person who posed as someone who knew you better than anyone else, who had your best interest at heart, it’s not surprising that your emotional boundaries are so porous.

 Trying to function around a narcissistic parent often results in one of the following or both :